geoview-core - v2.2.0

 ISO_DISPLAY_DATE_FORMAT: TypeDisplayDateFormat = ...

-The display format for international ISO date only for English and French
+The display format for international ISO date only for English and French.

 ISO_DISPLAY_DATETIME_FORMAT_MINUTES: TypeDisplayDateFormat = ...